teaching-FEEC/dgm-2025.2/projects/dlo-modeling/README.md

 #### (a) BiLSTM

-- Based on the model proposed by Yan et al. (2019) [3], which demonstrated strong results for state estimation in DLO manipulation.
+- Based on the model proposed by Yan et al. (2019) [2], which demonstrated strong results for state estimation in DLO manipulation.
 - The **Bidirectional LSTM** captures both forward and backward dependencies between rope links, essential since each link’s motion depends on its neighbors on both sides.
 - **Residual connections** were added to allow the model to predict position deltas, improving stability and convergence.

 #### (b) Transformer + BiLSTM Hybrid

 - Combines a **Transformer encoder-decoder** (Vaswani et al., 2017) [3] to model global dependencies between rope segments with a **BiLSTM** to capture local directional dynamics.
-- This hybrid model draws inspiration from Viswanath et al. (2023) [4], which used learned representations of 1D objects for manipulation and inspection tasks.

 #### (c) Variational Autoencoder (VAE)